-ephemeral stream: A channel or draw reach that only carries surface flow in direct response to precipitation.
-An ephemeral channel may or may not have a defined bed and banks, depending on the physiographic setting, climate, and dominant weather patterns.
+ephemeral stream: A channel or draw reach with a definable channel or evidence of annual scour or deposition that only carries surface flow in direct response to precipitation.

 eradication: With respect to invasive species (plant, pathogen, vertebrate, or invertebrate species), eradication is defined as the removal or elimination of the last remaining individual invasive species in the target infestation on a given site.
 It is determined to be complete when the target species is absent from the site for a continuous time period (that is, several years after the last individual was observed).
 Eradication of an infestation of invasive species is relative to the time-frame provided for the treatment procedures.
 Considering the need for multiple treatments over time, certain populations can be eradicated using proper integrated management techniques.